Hübner Haus: The Hübner Company

 Christian Georg Adolph Hübner was the son of a ship owner from Warnemünde.
-In 1883 he swore the Hamburg citizen oath and founded a company together with his wife Mathilde, which he entered in the commercial register on July 8, 1884, under the name Georg Hübner.
+In 1883 he swore the Hamburg citizen oath and founded a company together with his wife Mathilde, which he entered in the commercial register on 8 July 1884, under the name Georg Hübner.
 The company had a pastry shop, a marzipan factory and a café.
 It acquired a reputation as a very fine café, serving homemade cakes and tarts and marzipan; likewise, the stylish furnishings of the café met the highest standards.
 In a showcase in today's stairwell there are historical pictures commemorating the Café Hübner, showing the café, the premises and the furnishings.
 Drawings show well-dressed women in large hats and gentlemen from the upper crust of Hamburg society who were regular guests there.
 The café was so exclusive that even women were allowed to meet there for coffee, tea, or hot chocolate without a male companion, then a rarity in Hamburg.

 The building on Neuer Wall soon became too small for the company and the café, which was mainly run by Mathilde Hübner.
 The family decided to expand and so they bought the neighboring property on Poststrasse.
 Georg Hübner senior did not live to see the completion of the building; his son Georg (junior) completed the construction.
 The café and pastry shop were now on the two lower floors of the new corner building, the two middle floors were mainly rented to lawyers and brokers and the two upper floors were used for baking and making marzipan.
 Hübner's delicacies were often delivered to the town hall and the marzipan was even exported.

-World War I & II
+World Wars

 The First World War hit the Hübner company hard; the time of delicious feasts was over.
 After the war the Weimar Republic experienced massive inflation, and as a result, even the well-heeled regulars became impoverished and stayed away.
-The decor in the café also changed; instead of furnishings inspired by Japanism and wall paintings, the café on the upper floor now was renovated in wood paneling and fabric covers - remaining cozy, but no longer luxurious.
+The décor in the café also changed; instead of furnishings inspired by Japanism and wall paintings, the café on the upper floor now was renovated in wood panelling and fabric covers - remaining cosy, but no longer luxurious.
 The rooms were divided up differently; there was a smoking salon for around 150 guests and a separate ladies' salon.
 During the Second World War, the Hübner Haus had the only functioning water pump on the Neuer Wall, and many people came only for that purpose.
 In addition, the café expanded its kitchen and instituted a lunch service, before the currency reform prohibiting food stamps.
 As a result, Café Hübner became an important supplier for the many working-class residents.
-After the war, with the currency reform of June 20, 1948, the German mark stabilized and the Hübner company's fortunes also improved.
+After the war, with the currency reform of 20 June 1948, the German mark stabilized and the Hübner company's fortunes also improved.
 The very next day, the pastry shop began selling pies, cakes, sorbets and many other delicacies again.
 In 1961, however, the café was finally closed for personal reasons.